-With the movie blockbuster Titanic celebrating its 25th anniversary, fans can’t help but think back to its moving climax, when the hero Jack sacrifices himself to save Rose.
+Scientists have revealed the first-ever “exact Digital Twin” of the Titanic wreckage, the largest underwater scanning project in history that shows a never-before-seen view of the Titanic.
+Such revelatory details are shedding new light on the historical tragedy, and inspiring more fans to watch (or rewatch) the movie blockbuster Titanic, which recently celebrated its 25th anniversary.
+Fans, new and old alike, can’t help but think back to its moving climax, when the hero Jack sacrifices himself to save Rose.
 He remains submerged in the icy water and inevitably dies of hypothermia, while Rose is saved by lying on a wooden door floating on the ocean.
 But was his sacrifice necessary?
 This is a question that many movie fans are still contemplating, more than two decades later.

 We examine three arguments that Jack could have joined her, and three that his heroic death was inevitable.